Oreshura: Characters

 Masuzu is Eita's "girlfriend".
-She is the school beauty who returned to Japan after spending nine years overseas.
+She is the school beauty who returned to Japan after spending nine years in Sweden.
 Like Eita, she hates romance, and is tired of receiving (and rejecting) confessions on a daily basis.
 Masuzu uses Eita's notebook from middle school, filled with embarrassing notes and scribbles, to blackmail him into pretending to be her boyfriend.
-She forms a club called "Maiden Society for Performing Your Own Life" where she studies how to become popular.
-When she is not with Eita, Masuzu presents a cold manner; but when she is with him, she is more outgoing, mischievous and cunning: she loves to use words to trick him.
-Like Chiwa, she is a terrible cook.
 Masuzu likes to quote scenes from the manga JoJo's Bizarre Adventure.
-She eventually falls in love with Eita without actually realizing it, and becomes jealous when he interacts with other girls.